Make Your Walls Talk Using Wood & Stone

 Another version of wood planking is shingles.
 This treatment obviously brings a lot of texture to your room but it should be used sparingly — perhaps just one wall or with very minimal accessories.

 Stone can also be applied to walls much like tile.
 But unlike tile, stone draws warmth to a room.
-Think how different the dining room below would look if the stone were just another painted wall.
+Think how different the dining room below would look if the stone wall interior were just another painted wall.

 Stone might seem like it would be a cold feature — yet this bright and friendly bedroom again shows how painted stone can become an important and unexpected custom accent.